shimamooo/shimamooo/README.md

 ### Hi there 👋

+My name is Anthony!
+I am a web developer thirsting for knowledge in this field.
+Let me know if you'd like us to work on any projects!

 <!--
 **AnthonyKuang/AnthonyKuang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.